-Today, homesteading is still alive and well, even though there is no longer “free” land to be awarded.
+Today, homesteading is still alive and well, even though there isn’t much free land to be awarded.
 Those who homestead today, however, strive to emulate the key characteristics of those early homesteaders, their self-reliance and tenacity.
 Homesteading today can be undertaken on any piece of land, no matter how big or small and is still very much about self-reliance.

 Early homesteaders lived a stark existence out of necessity.
 They had no power, no running water, they were forced to hunt and prepare their own meat, and grow their own food.
 They were forced to find ways to preserve their food from one harvest to the next and sometimes longer if weather or other unpredictable events destroyed crops.
 Homesteading is a logical choice for many preppers.